 - Property crimes like theft or larceny.

-But, when you do a criminal records check, in most cases will not discover if they has had any:
+But, when you do a criminal records check, in most cases will not discover if they have had any:

 - Speeding tickets.